senbox-org/s1tbx/beam-python/src/main/resources/README.md

 There are many more possibilities using the BEAM API.
 Actually all Java classes of the BEAM API can be used.
-As the BEAM API can be used from Python in a similar ways as from Java, all of the Java API documentation applies as well.
+As the BEAM API can be used from Python in a similar way as from Java, all of the Java API documentation applies as well.
 Please check:

 * [BEAM API Documentation](http://www.brockmann-consult.de/beam/doc/apidocs/index.html)